rockapot/crash/Story/Hour 08 - The Hold.md

-### Hour 03
+### Hour 08 - The Hold
-The wind had stopped and visibility was clear.
-She sighted the other party first, still dots in the wilderness five hundred meters off.
-He ushered her into cover of snow where they watched but their vantage point was poor.
-“Wait here,” he said, and to his surprise she only nodded.
+On their way back the wind had stopped.
+They sighted the other party first, still dots in the wilderness five hundred meters off.
+Quickly they went dark but couldn’t tell if they had been sighted.
+The charge officer sent him out with scopes.
 The ground was covered in gentle moguls which he used to mask his approach.
-When he got into position he laid on his stomach and propped himself on his elbows and scoped the unknowns.
+When he got into position he laid on his stomach and propped himself on his elbows and scanned the unknowns.
 Snow had found its way into his blankets and a groundshaking chill ran through him.
 He could barely stabilize the image.
 The newcomers numbered nineteen in total.
 Husky and large in nonregulation furs and thickly studded surveyor’s pouches.
 Workers or tradesmen.
 A few carried scavenged watchmen’s pikes taller than a man with incandescent pyres still burning at their tips.
 Four of them smaller, younger, wearing familiar jumpsuits decked out with thermals.
 They sledded metal equipment boxes on a tarp between them.
 Fellow engineers, perhaps.
 All of them headed along the bearing of the homing beacon.
 Likely from *Nereid* given their gear.
-Training his scopes in their direction of travel he found a black structure in the middle of the field nearly a hundred meters long shaped like a maggot with a cornucopia maw at one end.
+Training his scopes in their direction of travel he saw the black structure in the middle of the field nearly a hundred meters long shaped like a maggot with a cornucopia maw at one end.
 At the maw it was several stories tall.
-A dorsal cargo hold or landing bay from the looks of the flat bottom.
-It appeared to have separated and touched down during troposphere entry, carving an icy ravine behind it.
-The rest of the ship was nowhere in sight.
+Their common destination.
+They’d taken to calling it the hold: a dorsal cargo hold with a flat bottom.
+It had probably separated and touched down during troposphere entry, carving an icy ravine behind it.
+He went back and told the charge officer.
+He hoisted an unconscious form and the party  set off doubletime.
+Gassy walked up next to him, at the head of a stretcher.
+Her short spiky hair bare in the cold, goggles perched on her head like a mantis.

+“Enjoy your shore leave back there?” she said.

-When he went back and told her she smiled as though filled anew with spirit.
+he smiled as though filled anew with spirit.
 Then she stood and let out a long chattering breath.
 For an instant he beheld her silhouette in the ashen sky and thought of home.
-“You’re my good luck charm,” she said.
 ----
 They walked along a wake where flash-melted waves had re-frozen into skyward fingers almost as tall as the hold itself.
 The waves cast gnarled blue shadows in the shape of some ancient forest.
 Within the maw, a ruin of girders and jagged metal.
 Fountains of sparks like fireworks.
 Along their path a trail of cargo containers, shipping crates, netting, and machinery upended in the ice as though floating in a frozen sea.
 Footprints leading the way ahead, maybe a dozen or so tracks.
 ----